EskandarAtrakchi/Market-Live-Prices-Team-Project/target-group/our-audience.md

 The targeted audience from our website is anyone who are interested in crypto market regardless their language, geographical location , and their level of education.

+Likewise anyone who wants to use crypto to buy or sell various products without the bank or government monitoring your transactions, which can prevent account freezes.

 The numbers of the crypto market can be understood in any language!